micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ```

 So there's our CreatureOfTheNight object.
-Let's create an `instance` of it and call the methid `speak`.
+Let's create an `instance` of it and call the method `speak`.

 *Try it (We do)*: